 If you think it's exhausting being around highly analytical, overly self-conscious, greatly opinionated and supremely cynical person, then try being me.
 I have to handle my own self on a daily.

-So, finding balance in unbalanced character-like mine, is similar to finding Tahitian black pearl in Lake Como.
-The only way to continuously look with hopes of finding it, is if I become completely ignorant to the fact that I am looking at the wrong place.
+So, finding balance in unbalanced character-like mine is similar to finding Tahitian black pearl in Lake Como.
+The only way to continuously look with hopes of finding it is to become completely ignorant to the fact that I am looking at the wrong place.